xylocone/charxtz/README.md

 CharXTZ (pronounced "Char-X-T-Zee", in rhyme with "Charity") is a decentralized app built on top of the Tezos blockchain.
 It serves as an accumulator of funds.

 The webapp has been deployed to Vercel [here](https://charxtz.vercel.app).
+It can also be installed as a PWA (Progressive Web App) from the browser menu.

 > _Note_: Make sure you use a Ghostnet account to interact with this dApp.
 If you're using Temple wallet, and are on mobile, you'll first have to add an RPC in the settings with the URL `https://ghostnet.SmartPy.io` and set it as your default for your account.
 Unlike the Temple Wallet browser extension, Ghostnet RPC is not there out-of-the-box in the mobile app.